Stuart-Mouse/jai-gon/notes.md

     can't really, now that we use scanner.jai and just moved out set_value_form_string... just work on clarifying and organizing dependencies in the future

-serialize.jai is pretty good right now dom.jai is pretty good too, but maybe we should think about making more stuff #scope_module until it's more hardened parse.jai is probably the most messy at the moment

 ## How much to simplify?